SohumGoel/SohumGoel/README.md

 <!-- About Me -->
 - 🔬 Computer Science, GPA: 3.8
-- 💻 Full Stack Developer and Machine Learning enthusiast
+- 💻 Full Stack Developer and ML/AI enthusiast
-- 🛠️ Proficient in Python, C++, JavaScript, and more
+- 🛠️ Proficient in Python, C/C++, JavaScript, and more
 - 🚀 Always looking for new challenges to solve

 <!-- My Work -->